 If you’re alone in the Amazon in Brazil, the Great Barrier Reef in Australia, the Adirondack Mountains in the United States, or the Sahara Desert in Africa, which wild animal can you kill with your bare hands to demonstrate your superiority?
 The gorilla, shark, bear, or tiger?
 None of the above.
 Regardless, even your ability to kill with a weapon–necessary because you are neither stronger nor more adept than these animals–doesn’t give you the right to kill them, especially when you don’t need to in order to survive.
 To believe otherwise, you would have to subscribe to the belief that if you can kill someone, the killing is justified.

-My food choices extend well beyond vegetables and tofu and include countless options including delicious recipes with beans, nuts, fruits, and other foods that don’t require me to claim supremacy over defenseless co-inhabitants of our shared earth.
-Here are some photos of plant-based foods I eat.
-You may also consider plant-based meats if your palate craves them.
-There are many new and delicious brands on the market.
+My food choices extend well beyond vegetables and tofu and include countless options including delicious recipes with beans, nuts, fruits, vegetables, and grains.
+They don’t require me to claim supremacy over defenseless animals.